Nemiya Helmet: History

-In the 11th century Nemiya belonged to the wider geographic area of the Kievan Rus', and located on the important Dniester trade route, part of the Amber Road between the Baltic and the Black Sea.
+In the 11th century Nemiya belonged to the wider geographic area of the Kievan Rus', and was located on the important Dniester trade route, part of the Amber Road between the Baltic and the Black Sea.
 Decorated helmets were rare and expensive objects, owned by members of the military elite.
 Conical helmets were depicted on artworks from the Kievan Rus'.
 An important example is a stone slab from St. Michael's Golden-Domed Monastery in Kyiv, possibly depicting the military saints Demetrios and Nestor killing a gladiator, dated to around 1062 (today in the State Tretyakov Gallery, Moscow).
 Erdélyi called attention to a bone tablet found in Plisnesk in 1940 with a relief showing a warrior in full armour and a conical helmet on his head (dated to the 11th-12th centuries, now in the Lviv Historical Museum).

 The Nemiya Helmet has few parallels among the surviving military artefacts of early medieval Eastern and Southeastern Europe.
 The number of helmets found from that era remains very limited.
 The famous Helmet of St. Wenceslas, a 10th-century single-piece conical helmet in the Treasury of St. Vitus Cathedral, is similar in shape and has a decorated browband with intertwined loops which are also present on the decorated band of the Nemiya Helmet.
 The most probable source of this ornamentation is Scandinavia although other regions of Eastern Europe can be potential candidates.
 At the time of its first publication by Erdélyi the closest analogies known to him were the 11th-century, unadorned helmet from Olomouc (in the Kunsthistorisches Museum, Vienna) and another one in the Wilczkow Collection.
 Simple conical helmets were also found on the territory of present-day Poland, most importantly the one-piece iron helmet discovered in Lake Lednica in 1959.
 D'Amato called attention to a one-pieced conical helmet from Verkhne Ychenkov found in a Pecheneg barrow in Russia and the helmet of Babychi from a Nomad grave in Ukraine, both later pieces with a different style of ornamentation.
 The 2022 exhibition of the Déri Museum presented the Nemiya Helmet together with two similar conical pieces: a 10th-century, four-plated iron helmet from Hungary (collections of the Janus Pannonius Museum, Pécs), and an 11th-century one-piece iron helmet, probably from the Novgorod area (in private collection).

 The most closely related object to the Nemiya Helmet was discovered in Romania during the construction works of the Pașcani hydropower project on the Siret river in 2010.
 This helmet is comparable structurally and geographically; it also contains a similar stylized human mask and ornamentation along the lower edge but it was made of several riveted parts (the lost artefact was recovered in 2021).